 - 1 teaspoon oregano

-- Add garlic, saute for about one minute (or until fragrant)
+- Add garlic, sauté for about 30 seconds (or until fragrant).

-- Add remaining ingredients and simmer for approximately 20 minutes.
+- Add remaining ingredients and simmer on low, covered, for approximately 20 minutes.
 No need to chop the chipotle peppers- just add them whole!

 - To freeze, store in an airtight container or mason jar for up to 6 months.